What is Lewis-Manning Hospice?

 It aims to ensure that local people are given access to the support they may need to help them cope with their illness and the changes it may bring.

-Lewis-Manning has a range of services run by its Doctor and team of specialist palliative care nurses, which include a Day Hospice (specialist nursing care, which also includes creative arts, aromatherapy and other holistic treatments), Lymphoedema Clinic, Breathlessness Clinic and Physiotherapy Clinic.
+Lewis-Manning has a range of services run by its Doctor and team of specialist palliative care nurses, which include a Day Hospice (specialist nursing care, which also includes creative arts, aromatherapy and other holistic treatments), Lymphoedema Clinic, Better Breathing Clinic and Physiotherapy Clinic.

 Lewis-Manning is developing new services all the time and this includes education, support groups for families and carers, as well as a choir.

 All of the services offered at Lewis-Manning House are free to patients and their carers.
 Approximately 20% of funding comes via our contract with NHS Dorset CCG.
 The remaining £65,000 a month is raised by the hospice through fundraising initiatives, donations, legacies and the hospice shops, although when the hospice opens its beds these costs will double.
 The support of the local community is vital to the continuation of the hospice and the life changing work that is being done there